-The Socket 370 processor supports external bus frequencies of both 66MHz and 100MHz, but not all Intel Pentium[®] CPUs can support both frequencies.
+The Socket 370 processor supports external bus frequencies of both 66MHz and 100MHz, but not all Intel Pentium® CPUs can support both frequencies.
 Please refer to your CPU specifications before setting the bus speed on your motherboard.

-The BVC1A will auto-detect your CPU type without your having to set any jumpers.
+The BVC1B will auto-detect your CPU type without your having to set any jumpers.
 You just need to install your CPU and your system will help you to find the CPU type.

 The clock frequency is 66 by default.
-But you can change the frequency in the BIOS Setup; refer to 3.3-C hipset Features in Chapter 3.
-That means that even if your Intel Pentium® CPU doesn't support an external bus speed of 100MHz, you can still set your motherboard's external bus speed to
+But you can change the frequency in the BIOS Setup; refer to 3.4-C hipset Features in Chapter 3.
+That means that even if your Intel Pentium® CPU doesn't support an external bus speed of 100MHz, you can still set your motherboard's external bus speed to 100MHz.

-100MHz.

 If you want to change the CPU ratio and clock settings, you can also use the on board jumpers to do it.
-Refer to the list below - CPU TYPE SELECTION LIST.
+Refer to the list below-CPU TYPE SELECTION LIST.

-Note: When you want to use these on board jumpers to change the CPU ratio and clock settings, be sure the CPU Host/SDRAM clock setting in the BIOS is "Default" and your CPU type must be non-fixing CPU (please refer your CPU specifications).
+Note: When you want to use these on board jumpers to change the CPU ratio and clock settings, be sure the CPU Host/SDRAM clock setting in the BIOS is "Default."